 We like to see that the student:

-- has made substanial progress towards satisfying the course requirements for the major, with at least six philosophy courses by the end of the junior year, including 201, 221, and at least one seminar.
+has made substantial progress towards satisfying the course requirements for the major.
+This typically requires having taken at least six philosophy courses by the end of the junior year.
+These courses will usually include PHIL 201, PHIL 221, and at least one seminar.

 The department welcomes proposals from students for single-term individual study projects (recorded on the transcript as “PHIL 350”).
-These courses are designed to allow students to pursue topics not covered in currently offered courses.
+These courses are designed to allow students to pursue independent research on topics of special interest.
+Students should select a topic that builds in some way on material they have learnt about in prior courses.
+A 350 should not be taken in lieu of taking a currently offered course.
 Students interested in pursuing an individual study should meet with the faculty member with whom they would like to work before the term in which they plan to do the 350.
 The precise requirements of the 350 in any individual case will be determined by the instructor in consultation with the student.
 Normally a substantial paper is required at the end of the term.